dfrappart/articles/AKS-Managed AAD.md

 ```

-Note that it also ask for an Azure AD Admin group which will be granted Cluster-Admin role in Kubernetes control plane.
+Note that it asks for an Azure AD group which will be granted Cluster-Admin role in Kubernetes control plane.
-Note also that someone with the appropriate RBAC assignment (Owner, Contributor or other new [Azure RBAC role, if the preview was activated](https://docs.microsoft.com/en-us/azure/aks/manage-azure-rbac))

 Ok that look quite good.
 Now if you read my (quite old now) article on [Securing AKS through a terraform deployment](https://github.com/dfrappart/articles/blob/master/Secure%20AKS%20at%20Deployment.md), you'll remember that, being a terraform addict, I looked upon how to articulate this deployment through a terraform configuration.